arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 [Here](/tutorials/02.api-overview/api-overview.md) is the list of APIs.

-The latest firmware of the STM32 can be found at [this link](https://github.com/arduino-libraries/Arduino_AlvikCarrier/releases), and [here](#how-to-upload-firmware) there is the guide to flash it.
+The latest firmware of the STM32 can be found at [this link](https://github.com/arduino-libraries/Arduino_AlvikCarrier/releases), and [here](#how-to-upload-firmware) is the guide to flash it.

 #### ON/OFF Switch